Full Court Dribbling Workout & Drills

 This is the same as above except now you are going to change direction by going between the legs or doing a crossover dribble.
 The reason we are changing hands now is to simulate the defender attacking you and your hand that the ball is in so we change direction to go past the defender.

 Now when you reach the cones work on making a combo move such as a crossover to a between the legs.
 Set the defender up one direction and go the other.
 You can create your own combo moves such as double crossovers, in and out to between, and anything that you can think of that works for you.
 Check out this Buddy Hield combo move.

-There are two different kinds of behind the back dribbling moves you can work on.
-The first one is a behind the back wrap.
-When performing the behind the back wrap you aren't changing speeds just direction.
-Perform the behind the back wrap by trying to stay in as straight of line as possible - so don't angle the move wide or that will make you slower getting by your defender or they will catch up to you.
+There are two different kinds of behind-the-back dribbling moves you can work on.
+The first one is a behind-the-back wrap.
+When performing the behind-the-back wrap you aren't changing speeds just direction.
+Perform the behind the back wrap by trying to stay in as straight of a line as possible - so don't angle the move wide or that will make you slower getting by your defender or they will catch up to you.

-The next behind the back dribble move is a behind the back drop.
+The next behind-the-back dribble move is a behind-the-back drop.
 This is where you come to a complete stop and do a crossover dribble behind your back.
-This move features change of speed and direction and the basketball is well protected from the defender since the ball is behind your back.
-This is a tough move because most players don't get into good body position in doing it.
+This move features a change of speed and direction and the basketball is well protected from the defender since the ball is behind your back.
+This is a tough move because most players don't get into a good body position in doing it.

 The In & Out move is used to fake a crossover.
 Dribble to each cone, come to a complete stop, and perform the in and out move.
 This is a good move to use as part of your combination moves.
 For example, and In & Out to a Between the legs.
 The key to a good In & Out move is to move the ball big - so bring the ball all the way to the middle of your body to really sell the fake crossover.